watusi/jquery-mobile-iscrollview/README.md

 for the DOM update to complete first.
 If you specify a callback function, then you MUST also specify a timeout.

-This permits the application to perform some action (such as scrolling the the scroller, say if positioned at the end of a list) after the iScroll refresh function has completed and updated it's internal variables.
+This permits the application to perform some action just before the iScroll `refresh()` function is called by the widget.
+This is useful if you have updated content inside the scroller, and need to refresh widgets inside the scroller (such as a listview) prior to iScroll refresh.

-While one might use an `iscroll_onrefresh` event for this, the callback eliminates any ambiguity as to *which* specific `refresh()` call has completed.
+While one might use an `iscroll_onbeforerefresh` event for this, the callback eliminates any ambiguity as to *which* specific `refresh()` call has completed.

 ####scrollTo(x, y, time, relative)